-The Department of Radiology's Center for Biomolecular Imaging (CBI) is a multi-technology, Medical School facility comprised of state-of-the-art imaging modalities.
+The Department of Radiology's Center for Biomolecular Imaging (CBI) is a Medical School facility comprised of state-of-the-art imaging modalities.
 Its purpose is to support imaging research while facilitating multi-disciplinary research.

 The Center was created in response to the pivotal role imaging technologies are playing in both clinical and basic sciences research.
 The Center fosters an environment that provides academic growth for faculty engaged in all areas of research.

 Part of its mission is to change the imaging research paradigm from pathoanatomy to imaging opportunities related to physiologic/functional imaging and molecular imaging.

 - Provide new research opportunities by encouraging interdisciplinary cooperation

 - Support public and private grant funded research

 - Sponsor grants for technical development

 The Center is committed to keeping Wake Forest School of Medicine on the cutting edge of imaging research.
 Please see the video below as an example.